Personalization in practice

-In this sense, personalization minimizes risk by using in-depth data to influence key decision-making processes within your business.
+In this sense, you minimize risk by using in-depth data to influence key decision-making processes within your business.

 What are the benefits of personalization?

-Having looked at why personalization matters, it’s now time to analyze the concrete benefits associated with more personalized customer journeys.
+Having looked at why personalization is important, it’s now time to analyze the concrete benefits associated with more personalized customer journeys.